20 Jobs You Can Get With a Health Science Degree

 The median annual wage for health care practitioners and technical occupations such as registered nurses, dental hygienists and surgeons, was $75,040 in May 2021, higher than the median annual wage for all occupations of $45,760.
 The median annual wage of health care support jobs such as home health aids and medical transcriptionists was $29,880 in May 2021.

 The following list reviews 20 diverse job positions found in health science, their job responsibilities and average salary expectations.
 These careers will be distinguished as either clinical or nonclinical.
 For the most up-to-date salary information from Indeed, click on the salary link by each job title below:

-A career in the health sciences does not necessarily have to function in a hands-on capacity or directly fill the assumption that a career in health means tending to the sick.
+A career in the health sciences does not necessarily have to function in a hands-on capacity.
 There are plenty of career paths related to administration, education and laboratory work.

 Primary duties: A health educator can work as a part of a hospital, school or nursing facility, teaching the public about the importance of hygiene and how to prevent spreading illnesses from themselves to others.

 A health educator should have a minimum of a bachelor's degree in health education or public health.
 To advance in their field, some health educators earn their master's or doctorate in a specialized area of health education.

 Read more: What Is a Health Educator?
 A Complete Guide